cfunch29/SBA2JavaScript/README.md

 5. Using the learner assignments calculate for late assignments (*10% - multiply assignments possible points by .1)
 6. get percent for each assignment (1, 2) for each learner object

+**Outer loop = learner.
+Inner loops = assignments and submissions.
+One object per learner.**

 ## Reflection
 * Determine what is the big loop (what connects everything) - Learners
 * Establish the difference between the functions and the parameters
 * Understand that we are breaking down small parts of a big problem using helpers
+    - we loop assignments to know what exists
+    - we loop submissions to find the matches per learner
+    - we use the if statements to connect them
+    - we create relationships between the data using loops based on matching data